Welcome to today's edition of the Rush 24-7 podcast.

 People know we can be stronger.

-They know we can be more prosperous, they know we can uphold our highest constitutional ideals in appointments to the Supreme Court.
+They know we can uphold our highest constitutional ideals in appointments to the Supreme Court.

-And I have to tell you you were right.
+And I have to tell you, you were right.

-I mean, he's in he's in Miami right now.
+I mean, he's in Miami right now.

 I'm watching him on television.